 Yuri Vasilievich Kondratyuk (1897-1942): Born as Aleksandr Shargei, he took a new name to avoid persecution during the Russian Revolution.
 Kondratyuk wrote visionary works on spaceflight and rocketry.
 He suggested using space vehicles that had two or more modules that could use the Earth’s gravity to ‘sling-shot’ a manned vehicle to the Moon; this was the first ‘Lunar Orbiter Rendezvous’ proposal.
 His ideas were used by NASA for the Apollo lunar landing missions.

 He left the army in 1917 following the Russian Revolution, and in 1918 tried to escape political oppression by fleeing to Poland.
-As he failed in the attempt, he went into hiding for three years before he assumed a new identity as Yuri Vasilievich Kondratyuk, who had died in 1921.
+He failed in this attempt and went into hiding for three years before he assumed a new identity as Yuri Vasilievich Kondratyuk, who had died in 1921.
 After working as a mechanic and railroad worker, he moved to Siberia in 1927.

 In that time, he wrote “Conquest of Interplanetary Space”, a self-published book on rocket motion and the colonization of space.
 In another work he suggested using a gravitational slingshot trajectory to accelerate a spacecraft.
 Kondratyuk’s discoveries were made independently of Konstantin Tsiolkovsky who also worked on spaceflight issues at that time.